 A podcast studio isn’t just about recording audio; it’s about creating a professional experience for listeners.
 You want your guests to feel comfortable enough to speak freely, and you don’t want to make them nervous.

-Check out Joe Rogans Podcast Studio Setup for example.
+➡️ Joe Rogan Podcast Studio Setup

 You can use either a computer or a smartphone to record your episodes.
 Both options are fine, though we think a computer gives you better control over the audio levels and volume settings.